Controlled KK-theory, and a Milnor exact sequence: Controlled -theory and -theory

+i.e.\ the quotient of $KK(A,B)$ by the closure of zero for the topology from Proposition \ref{kk top}.
+This makes $KL(A,B)$ into a Hausdorff topological group when equipped with the quotient topology.
+As already mentioned in the introduction, $KL(A,B)$ was originally introduced by R\o{}rdam \cite[Section 5]{Rordam:1995aa} using a purely algebraic definition that agrees with the intrinsic topological definition above under a UCT assumption on $A$.

+Our goal in this section is to define \emph{controlled $K$-homology groups} $KK_\epsilon^\pi(X,B)$, arrange these into an inverse system, and show that the inverse limit of these is canonically isomorphic to $KL(A,B)$; the isomorphism moreover holds on the level of topological groups when the inverse limit is taken in the category of topological groups and each $KK_\epsilon(X,B)$ is given the discrete topology.

-Our goal in this section is to (finally!) introduce our controlled $KK$-theory groups, and describe $KL(A,B)$ in terms of an their inverse limit.
-For the next definition, recall the notion of a graded representation from Definition \ref{apt}, and the set $\mathcal{P}^\pi_\epsilon(X,B)$ from Definition \ref{alm com}.
+We start with the controlled $KK$-theory groups.
+For the next definition, recall the notion of a graded representation (plus other conditions on representations) from Definition \ref{apt}, and the set $\mathcal{P}^\pi_\epsilon(X,B)$ from Definition \ref{alm com}.